Psyhe/UniversityProjects/README.md

 This repository contains various smaller university assignments, including:

-asd: solutions to algorithmic problems
+ASK: solutions to algorithmic problems

 labyrinth: a project that finds a way out in a k-dimensional labyrinth

-WPI: smaller C projects.
+WPI: smaller C projects

+BSK: solutions to problems in the Security of Computer Systems